-- a adjusted for age; - m lifelong nonsmoking cases and controls matched for age but no age adjustment in analysis; - r adjusted or matched for other risk factors (see Table 1); - s adjusted for sex; data only given for sexes combined but as 93% of cases were male the result has been assumed to apply to males; - t based on data by radon exposure; - u unadjusted for age or other factors; - z relative risks were presented for sexes combined and assumed to apply to each sex separately, with confidence intervals weighted according to numbers of subjects by sex.
+- Adjusted for age. - m Lifelong nonsmoking cases and controls matched for age but no age adjustment in analysis. - r Adjusted or matched for other risk factors (see Table 1). - s Adjusted for sex; data were only given for sexes combined but as 93% of cases were male the result has been assumed to apply to males. - t Based on data by radon exposure. - u Unadjusted for age or other factors. - v Adjusted as for Hill (study 2) in Table 1. - w Adjusted for age and ethnicity only. - z Relative risks were presented for sexes combined.
+They were assumed to apply to each sex separately, with confidence intervals weighted according to numbers of subjects by sex.